 Round 2 is essentially the same as round 1, the main differences are that:

-Participating specialties - not all specialties will enter round 2.
-About 75% of the PSRO-coordinated specialties do not participate in round 2 most years.
+- Participating specialties - not all specialties will enter round 2.
+About 75% of the PSRO-coordinated specialties participate in round 2 most years.
+The likelihood of each specialty participating, based on previous years, is published in the 'Planning your application' section of that specialty's page.

 In addition to unfilled posts from round 1, there are usually posts which arise between the end of round 1 and round 2.
 Even if a specialty filled all their posts in round 1, new posts can become available.
 The 'Data' section of each specialty's page shows the post numbers available for each region dating back to 2013 (however, this should be treated with caution and no guarantee of future round 2s).